Dre Campbell Farm

 Flowers That Grow in Clay Soil

-If you’re worried that having this type of soil means you can’t have a beautiful flower garden, don’t be!
+If you’re worried that this type of soil will prevent you from having a beautiful flower garden, don’t be!

-Clay soil is great for growing a variety of beautiful flowers.
-Check out our list of 21 flowers that will thrive in this type of soil, including some tropical plants and bee-friendly flowers.
+Clay soil is excellent for growing a variety of beautiful flowers.
+Check out our list of 21 flowers that will thrive in this soil type, including some tropical and bee-friendly flowers.

 • Hosta